peerlibrary/meteor-peerdb/README.md

 We skimmed over `replaceParent` before.
 You should set it to `true` when you are defining a document with the same name as a document you are extending (parent).
 It is a kind of a sanity check that you know what you are doing and that you are promising you are not holding a reference to the extended (and replaced) document somewhere and you expect it to work when using it.
+How much `replaceParent` is really useful is a good question, but it allows you to define a common (client and server side) document and then augment it on the server side with server side specific code.

 Migrations
 ----------